jaysoo/jaysoo.ca/_posts/2014-01-20-semantic-angularjs-directives.md

 We've created two directives:

 * `views` - outer component responsible for registration of views and switching between different views.
-* `view` - inner component responsible for showing and hiding the corresponding <view> DOM element.
+* `view` - inner component responsible for showing and hiding the corresponding &lt;view&gt; DOM element.

 #### The Outer Directive